Moral hazard: Insurance industry

 Two types of behavior can change.
 One type is the risky behavior itself, resulting in a before the event moral hazard.
 Insured parties then behave in a more risky manner, resulting in more negative consequences that the insurer must pay for.
 For example, after purchasing automobile insurance, some may tend to be less careful about locking the automobile or choose to drive more, thereby increasing the risk of theft or an accident for the insurer.
 After purchasing fire insurance, some may tend to be less careful about preventing fires (say, by smoking in bed or neglecting to replace the batteries in fire alarms).
 A further example has been identified in flood risk management in which it is proposed that the possession of insurance undermines efforts to encourage people to integrate flood protection and resilience measures in properties exposed to flooding.

 A second type of behavior that may change is the reaction to the negative consequences of risk once they have occurred and insurance is provided to cover their costs.
 That may be called ex post (after the event) moral hazard.
 Insured parties then do not behave in a more risky manner that results in more negative consequences, but they ask an insurer to pay for more of the negative consequences from risk as insurance coverage increases.
 For example, without medical insurance, some may forgo medical treatment due to its costs and simply deal with substandard health.
 However, after medical insurance becomes available, some may ask an insurance provider to pay for the cost of medical treatment that would not have occurred otherwise.

 Sometimes moral hazard is so severe that it makes insurance policies impossible.
 Coinsurance, co-payments, and deductibles reduce the risk of moral hazard by increasing the out-of-pocket spending of consumers, which decreases their incentive to consume.
-Thus, the insured have a financial incentive to avoid making a claim.
+These methods work by increasing out-of-pocket expenses for consumers, thereby reducing the incentive for the insured to engage in excessive consumption.
+For example, by requiring individuals to pay a portion of their health care costs through coinsurance, copayment, or deductibles, insurance providers can give people an incentive to consume less health care and avoid making unnecessary claims.
+This can help reduce moral hazard by aligning the interests of the insured and the insurer.